Thank you for your response

 55. Investment Objective: The long term or short term financial goal that an investor or mutual fund strives for.

 56. Investment Yield: The yield of an investment is related to the risks and prospects of the investment.
-If its a low risk investment with better prospects then expected yield will be low and the capital value would be higher.
+If its a low-risk investment with better prospects than expected yield would be low, and the capital value would be higher.

-57. Jobbers: Stock exchange brokers who are involved in buying and selling of shares they specialise in
+57. Jobbers: Stock exchange brokers who are involved in buying and selling of shares they specialize in.

 60. Load: The entry and exit fee that an investor pays on buying and selling units.

 61. Lock-in- Period: The period for which a particular investment is restricted from being sold by the investor.

 62. Long-Term Bond Fund: A mutual fund that invests in bonds with a maturity period of more than 10 years.